paulross/PythonExtensionPatterns/doc/sphinx/source/files.rst

 File Paths and Files
 **********************

-This chapter discusses reading and writing files from C extensions.
+This chapter describes reading and writing files from C extensions.

 ====================================
 File Paths